svbaelen/cowkit/src/01_intro.md

 > All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a
 > spirit of brotherhood [@unitednations1948].

-All human beings are born free and equal in dignity and rights.
-All human beings are born free and equal in dignity and rights.
-All human beings are born free and equal in dignity and rights.
-All human beings are born free and equal in dignity and rights [@unitednations1948].
+All human beings are born free and equal in dignity and rights, and we can combine multiple citations [@unitednations1948; @brown2016].

 And let's try another one [@brown2016].